 39. Use Clamps

-You can make use of clamps on safari vehicle.
-This will help you to mount your Gimbal tripod head or any other tripod heads to the vehicle.
+You can make use of clamps on the safari vehicle.
+It will help you to mount your Gimbal tripod head or any other tripod heads to the vehicle.
 You can make use of this to get a steady shot.

 40. Use Thumb rule for Shutter Speed selection